d3ltaV/NMH-Navigator/docs/SRS.md

 4. **Rating and Review System:**
    - Users can rate on a 0–5 scale NMH offerings (class, workjobs, etc) and leave comments
+   - Ratings are averaged and displayed visually

 5. **Catalog views**
-   - Separate pages for Workjobs, Classes, Co-Curriculars/Sports/PE
+   - Separate pages for Workjobs, Classes, Co-Curriculars
    - Search and filter functions per page
-   - Each page allows NMH users to post and view reviews

-6. **General Resources Page**
-   - Page includes hyperlinks to existing NMH tools and platforms that can be helpful (official website, club database, etc.)
-   - Searchable and accessible from the main menu
+6. **Feedback form system**
+   - Stores form submissions in the backend for review by the admin team

 ### 3.3 Non-Functional Requirements